Don’t worry, we’ve all hit the gutter (thankfully, not in a literal sense). Spare some time to go bowling in Hong Kong.

 4. Dragon Bowling

-This bowling alley not only has multiple branches across Hong Kong, but also around the globe.
+This bowling alley not only has branches across Hong Kong, but also around the globe.
 Loved by amateurs and professionals alike, Dragon Bowling holds events, training, and tournaments.
-All of Dragon Bowling’s locations have around 30 lanes, as well as snack kiosks and shops for you to purchase bowling products.
+All of its facilities have around 30 lanes, as well as snack kiosks and shops for you to purchase bowling products.
 The popular Tsuen Wan branch, called US Dacos Tsuen Wan, has 32 lanes and some billiards tables for some in-between fun, too.

 5. Ladies’ Recreation Club (LRC)

 This particular bowling alley in Hong Kong is for those looking to join a private members’ club, as only members and their guests can book a lane at Ladies’ Recreation Club.
 With four 10-pin bowling lanes, single members and even junior members can book a lane a week in advance for an hour on a first-come, first-served basis.
-The LRC bowling alley even has a dedicated kid’s game zone, where those not bowling can play with the Wii U and PlayStation 4.
-There are several different membership types, so if you’re after a more private bowling experience, go ahead and make an application enquiry.
+The LRC bowling alley has a dedicated kid’s game zone, too, where those not bowling can play with the Wii U and PlayStation 4.

 Ladies’ Recreation Club, 10 Old Peak Road, Mid-Levels, Hong Kong, p.
 3199 3500

-[This article was originally published in May 2022 and updated in 2024 by Min Ji Park.]
+[This article was originally published in May 2022 and updated in 2024 by Elaine Wong.]